The Cross Art Projects. Art Gallery, Sydney, Kings Cross, NSW. About us.

 Proposals should give:

-• A clear and concise written description of the exhibition or project outlining its concept and rationale (usually a single A4 page or less in length)
+• A clear and concise written description of the exhibition or project outlining its concept and rationale (approx. 500 words)

-• Visual support material, such as slides, prints, CD-ROM or video documentation.
-(Label slides)
+• Visual support material, such as digital image, website or video documentation.

 • Biographical details of the artist(s) and curator(s), contact address, telephone numbers